-Be clear about boundaries - if releasing information will damage therapeutic alliance with patient, let the court know your concerns.
-Offer to send resources describing evidence behind recommended services.
-Remember: The goal for all parties is to

-Remember: The goal for all parties is to support the patient to receive evidencebased addiction treatment and avoid incarceration.
+- Be clear about boundaries if releasing information will damage therapeutic alliance with patient, let the court know your concerns. - Offer to send resources describing evidence behind recommended services - Remember: The goal for all parties is to support the patient to receive evidence-based addiction treatment and avoid incarceration.